-Most women with epilepsy have healthy pregnancies and give birth to a healthy baby.
+Most women with epilepsy have healthy pregnancies and give birth to healthy babies.
 To have the best chance of having a healthy pregnancy, medical professionals advise you have pre-conception counselling before you become pregnant.
-This is because your epilepsy and epilepsy medicines might slightly increase your risk of having a baby with a birth problem.
-The risk varies, depending on the type, dose and epilepsy medicine you take.
+This is because your epilepsy and epilepsy medicines can increase your risk of having a baby with a birth problem.
+The risk varies, depending on which epilepsy medicine you take and at what dose.
 Getting specialist support at the right time, particularly if you are at risk of an unplanned pregnancy, may reduce these risks.

 I’m already pregnant, should I stop taking my epilepsy medicine?